smdogroup/tacs/docs/source/shell_element.rst

 where :math:`\mathbf{C}(\mathbf{q})` is a rotation matrix parametrized by the variables :math:`\mathbf{q}`.
 The reference direction :math:`\mathbf{t}` is generated from the initial, undeformed geometry of the beam or shell.

-The spatial and temporal derivatives of directors at each node are used to determine the potential and kinetic energies, respectively, of the beam and shell elements.
+The spatial and temporal derivatives of :math:`\mathbf{d}` at each node are used to determine the potential and kinetic energies, respectively, of the beam and shell elements.
 Here we focus on the kinetic energy term, since the spatial derivatives are a result of the interpolation between nodes.
-The first and second time derivatives of the director are required for computing the kinetic energy and governing equations.
+The first and second time derivatives are required for computing the kinetic energy and governing equations.
 When the matrix :math:`\mathbf{C}(\mathbf{q})` is an exact rotation matrix, the relationship :math:`\dot{\mathbf{C}} = -\omega^{\times} \mathbf{C}` holds.
 Therefore :math:`\dot{\mathbf{C}}^{T} = \mathbf{C}^{T}\omega^{\times}` and the director satisfies